-The following table sets forth certain information concerning cash and non-cash compensation earned by the non-employee members of our board of directors in 2007:
+The following table sets forth certain information concerning cash and non-cash compensation earned by the non-employee members of our board of directors in 2008.
+None of the non-employee directors of our board received stock awards in 2008.

-Fees Earned or Paid in Cash Stock Awards Option Awards Total Name (1)(\$) (2)(\$) (2)(\$) (\$) N. Leigh Anderson, Ph.D. \$ 11,250 \$117,747 \$128,997 John C. Backus \$ 13,250 \$ 72,673 \$ 85,923 Bobbie Kilberg \$ 6,500 \$118,614 \$ 125,114 Edward G. Murphy, M.D.
-(3) \$ 4,000 \$ 4,000 Richard W. Roedel \$ 28,750 \$ 72,673 \$ 101,423 Michael Daniels (4) \$ 4,000 \$ 50,883 \$ 54,883 Paul E. Torgersen, Ph.D.
-(5) \$ 2,500 \$ 2,500
+Fees Ea rned or Option

+Paid ii ı Cash Awards Total

+Name (1) (\$) (2)(\$) (\$)

+N. Leigh Anderson, Ph.D. \$ 8,500 \$ - \$ 8,500

+John C. Backus 1 12,750 28,396 41,146

+Bobbie Kilberg 4,750 4,750

+Edward G. Murphy, M.D.
+(3) 2,500 2,500

+Richard W. Roedel 2 27,500 28,396 55,896

+Michael Daniels 6,000 6,000

-- (1) The Board adopted a deferred compensation plan effective August 9, 2007.
-Beginning in the third quarter of 2007, director fees were paid in stock units in lieu of cash for those board members electing to defer fees.
-Prior to such time, fees were paid in stock in lieu of cash.
-Of the fees earned in 2007, Dr. Anderson was paid \$2,250 in stock and \$9,000 in stock units under the deferred compensation plan; Mr. Backus was paid \$3,500 in stock and \$9,750 in stock units; Ms. Kilberg was paid \$1,500 in stock and \$5,000 in stock units; Dr. Edward G. Murphy was paid \$4,000 in stock; Mr. Roedel was paid \$6,625 in stock and \$22,125 in stock units; Mr. Daniels was paid \$4,000 in stock units; and Dr. Torgersen was paid \$2,500 in stock. - (2) Amounts represent stock-based compensation expense for the fiscal year for stock-based compensation granted in the fiscal year as calculated in accordance with Statement of Financial Accounting Standards No. 123R, Share-Based Compensation (FAS 123R), and as further described in Note 8 of the Notes to our Consolidated Financial Statements included in our annual report on Form 10-K for the fiscal year ended December 31, 2007. - (3) Dr. Murphy has assigned all interest in his stock awards and stock units to Carilion Clinic. - (4) Mr. Daniels was granted options on June 18, 2007 under our 2003 Stock Plan to purchase 100,000 shares of our common stock at an exercise price of \$4.72 per share.
-In accordance with the board's current policy, new members of the board will automatically receive an option to purchase 100,000 shares of our common stock, one third of which would vest on the first anniversary of the grant date and the remaining two-thirds of which would vest ratably over the subsequent twenty-four months. - (5) Dr. Torgersen retired from our board of directors in May 2007.
+- (1) During 2008, all of our non-employee directors elected to receive payment for their fees either in common stock or restricted stock units pursuant to the non-employee directors' deferred compensation plan implemented in 2007.
+In lieu of fees earned in 2008, Dr. Anderson was paid 2,478.29 stock units under the deferred compensation plan; Mr. Backus was paid 3,483.09 stock units; Ms. Kilberg was paid 1,379 shares of common stock; Dr. Edward G. Murphy was paid 703 shares of common stock; Mr. Roedel was paid 7,387.55 stock units; and Mr. Daniels was paid 1,193.43 stock units. - (2) Amounts represent stock-based compensation expense for the fiscal year for stock-based compensation granted in 2008 as calculated in accordance with Statement of Financial Accounting Standards No. 123R, Share-Based Payment (FAS 123R), and as further described in Note 8 of the Notes to our Consolidated Financial Statements included in our annual report on Form 10-K for the fiscal year ended December 31, 2008. - (3) Dr. Murphy has assigned all interest in his stock awards and stock units to Carilion Clinic.

 We reimburse our non-employee directors for all reasonable out-of-pocket expenses incurred in the performance of their duties as directors.
-Such expense reimbursements are less than \$10,000 in the aggregate for any non-employee director during fiscal 2007 and are not included in the immediately preceding table.
+Such expense reimbursements were less than \$10,000 in the aggregate for any non-employee director during fiscal 2008 and are not included in the immediately preceding table.
 Employee directors are not compensated for board of director or committee service in addition to their regular employee compensation.

-Retainers and Meeting Fees: During fiscal year 2007, the chairs of the standing committees of our board of directors were entitled to a retainer as follows: \$10,000 per year for the chair of our audit committee, \$7,500 per year for the chair of our compensation committee, and \$5,000 per year for the chair of our nominating and governance committee.
+Retainers and Meeting Fees: During fiscal year 2008, the chairs of the standing committees of our board of directors were entitled to a retainer as follows: \$10,000 per year for the chair of our audit committee, \$7,500 per year for the chair of our compensation committee, and \$5,000 per year for the chair of our nominating and governance committee.

-In addition, outside (non-employee) directors are eligible to receive the following meeting fees: (1) \$1,000 per meeting for attending board of director meetings in person; (2) \$500 per meeting for attending board of director meetings telephonically and for attending committee meetings in person; and (3) \$250 per meeting for attending committee meetings telephonically.
+In addition, non-employee directors are eligible to receive the following meeting fees: (1) \$1,000 per meeting for attending board of director meetings in person; (2) \$500 per meeting for attending board of director meetings telephonically and for attending committee meetings in person; and (3) \$250 per meeting for attending committee meetings telephonically.

 Retainers and meeting fees are paid quarterly.
-In an effort to minimize the cash impact of these fees, retainers and director fees are payable to electing directors in shares of our common stock or, following the adoption of our deferred compensation plan, stock units, in lieu of cash fees.
-Prior to August 2007, the number of stock units issued was based on the value of our common stock on the dates of the board or committee meetings.
-Beginning in August 2007, the number of stock units issued was based on the value of our common stock upon the closing of the first trading date of the quarter immediately following the date of the board or committee meetings.
+In an effort to minimize the cash impact of these fees, retainers and director fees are payable to electing directors in stock units issued pursuant to our non-employee directors' deferred compensation plan in lieu of cash fees or in shares of common stock.